JarateKing/jarconfig/README.md

 2. Make a backup of tf2's cfg folder
 3. Copy the contents of the zip file's cfg folder into tf2's cfg folder
 4. Customize custom.cfg to suit your needs

+### Customizing custom.cfg

+Custom.cfg contains the core of jarconfig, options for its scripts, an example setup, and space for custom options.

+It's not recommended to copy over your autoexec completely, since it may include binds or settings that would cause unpredictable problems with jarconfig.
+Instead, it's recommended to recreate your autoexec using your old one as a reference.
+This way you can make sure that you're getting full usage of jarconfig.